YPBConnectPlatform/ypb_machine_learning/README.md

  - Using the conda environment listed in dermAIenv.yml

  # Install
+ Here I follow along with https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-training-with-tensorflow/
  - Start an AWS p2.xlarge (or .8xlarge or .16xlarge) instance using the AMI mentioned.
 Make sure that you have at least 100 GB of storage and that port 8888 is accessible in your security group (Jupyter notebooks use port 8888 by default).
+This instance will be used to download the image sets.
+- Make sure that the instance you start has at least 200 GB of space and 10,000 IOPS -- you should use the Provisioned IOPS SSD (io1) choice for drive.
  - Run the following code to get everything started up.
  ```
 cd /home/ubuntu